 Q: What license does OpenEars use?

+A: There are actually selections from five libraries in use by OpenEars-enabled projects, only one of which is the OpenEars framework, and you can see their licenses (which are commercial-friendly) in their header files in the distribution.
 OpenEars is licensed under the Politepix Public License version 1.0.
-It gives you the right to use OpenEars to make apps.
-You have some obligations (such as crediting the libraries involved) so please read the license.[TOP]
+It gives you the right to use OpenEars to make apps for the App Store.
+You have some obligations (such as crediting the libraries involved, including OpenEars, either in your app on on its web page) so please read the license.[TOP]

 Q: Can I or should I reference OpenEars in my support/marketing/etc materials?